Center-for-Health-Data-Science/Computerome2.0Workshop/Exercises/Part2_batchJobs.md

 #### Checking the log files
 After your job is complete, check your output and error files, to see what it says.
 Here is where you will find information on how your job went, and error messages if there are any.
+Did the job finish properly?
+If not, check you log file to see what went wrong?
+What was the error?
+Can you fix the error and relaunch your script?

 You are good to go - and happy computing.